c2research/onex/INSIGHT/README.md

 ```

 <br/>
-### 4. Get DTW distance and warping path between two time series
-Get the DTW distance and optionally warping path between two time series.
+### 4. Get full dataset (for the purpose of providing queries)
-One time series (q) is either from the loaded dataset or from an upload set,
+Get a list of time series in the current dataset
-the other (r) is from the loaded dataset

 **HTTP method and URL**